-A current New York (NY) Registered Nursing (RN) License is required upon completion of first semester coursework.
+A current New York (NY) Registered Professional Nurse (RN) License is required upon completion of first semester coursework.
 Students who do not have a current NY State RN License by the end of the first semester may NOT take additional nursing courses until licensure is obtained.

 Principles of nursing are explored and examined more fully within a wide variety of diverse community and clinical health care patient settings which include hospitals, schools, health care agencies, community based and public health focused programs.
-The clinical experiences are designed to allow working registered nurses to continue their education and complete their baccalaureate degree without interruption.
+The practicum experiences are designed to allow working registered nurses to continue their education and complete their baccalaureate degree without interruption.
 Students must meet licensure, CPR and health clearance requirements upon admission.
-These requirements must be updated prior to taking clinical courses NUR444, NUR474 and Culminating Seminar NUR490.
-Students must have a clear and unencumbered New York State Nursing license in order to participate in clinical experiences.
+These requirements must be updated prior to taking practicum courses NUR444, NUR475 and Culminating Seminar NUR490.
+Students must have a clear and unencumbered New York State Nursing license to participate in practicum experiences.
 Failure to report any license sanction or condition will result in automatic failure of the course and removal from the nursing program.

-Unsafe clinical performance is care that seriously jeopardizes the patient’s well-being and/or causes potential or actual harm to self or others.
-A student demonstrating a pattern of unsafe performance will not be allowed to continue in the clinical nursing course.
+Unsafe clinical performance includes any action that seriously jeopardizes a patient’s well-being and/or causes potential or actual harm to self or others.
+A student demonstrating a pattern of unsafe performance will not be allowed to continue in the practicum nursing course.

 In addition, students are required to adhere to legal and ethical standards as established by regulatory agencies and nursing professional standards.
 Failure to comply with the above is cause for immediate dismissal from the program.

 All students must meet the health requirements of the nursing program and health agencies.
 Each student must be able to perform a full range of clinical activities.
-Satisfactory health clearance must be complete and on file in the Health and Wellness Center upon admission, and prior to participating in each of the clinical courses (NUR 444, NUR 474) and Culminating Seminar NUR490.
+Satisfactory health clearance must be complete and on file in the Health and Wellness Center upon admission, and prior to participating in each of the practicum courses (NUR 444, and NUR 475) and Culminating Seminar NUR490.
 Health forms will require students to be free from physical or mental impairments, including habituation or addiction to depressants, stimulants, narcotics, alcohol, or other behavior-altering substances that might interfere with the performance of their duties or would impose a potential risk to patients or personnel.
-Attendance at clinical activity without prior clinical clearance or while exhibiting unsafe or inappropriate behavior will result in clinical failure.

 The nursing program makes use of new and modern facilities, laboratories and equipment giving students the opportunity to learn from current research and developments.
 Laboratory equipment features audio-visual materials, computer software and complete health assessment laboratories with examination tables, full scale anatomical models, diagnostic instruments and video monitoring.
 Students also make use of the latest equipment available in health care facilities where they apply classroom theory to practical situations.
 All students have access to SUNY Poly computer laboratories, assessment labs and other venues throughout campus.